 Proven acrylic impregnation technology, employed in the automotive industry, successfully sealing leaks for over 35 years with an impeccable record is now available for structural

 X-SEAL ACRYLIC C120 (FORMALLY ULTRASEAL MX) RECYCLE IMPREGNANT

 BE AWARE OF UNQUALLIFIED BOGUS OPERATORS

 Peter retired from the casting impregnation industry in 1998 to concentrate on developing cold cure acrylic impregnation technology for the treatment of structural and general purpose applications.

-Acrylic impregnation was the brain child of Peter Young, who developed and patented the technology in all the developed industrial countries in the late 1970s.
-As original Owner & founder of the specialist impregnation company ‘Ultraseal International ltd’ www.ultraseal.co.uk.
-A company providing a process inspired by Peter, for sealing porosity to metal casting manufacturers.
-Today, over 3,000 tonne of thermal curing acrylic impregnant is consumed annually not only by the global motor industry for the sealing of engine/transmission and associated components.
+Acrylic impregnation was the brain child of Peter Young, developed and patented in major industrial countries in the late 1978.
+Owner & founder of a specialist impregnation company ‘Ultraseal international ltd’ www.ultraseal.co.uk A company providing a process inspired by Peter, for sealing porosity in metal castings.

 US Navy MIL I 17563B Class I. and 3.
 Underwriter’s Laboratory Inc. MH 16455.
 Lloyd’s Reg/Ship.
 MAT/05N1002.
 British Admiralty.